Obstructions

 The project developed through workshops, studio experiments, discussion groups and presentations, which I recorded on my Process Blog.

 Obstructions of King’s Cross concentrates on a London area that has undergone rapid gentrification in recent years.
-It compares the presence of obstructions within the area’s three distinct zones: its major transport hubs, privately-owned public spaces, and edges - where signs of its former deprivation can still be seen.
+It compares the presence and purpose of obstructions within the area’s three distinct zones: its major transport hubs, privately-owned public spaces, and edges - where signs of its former deprivation can still be seen.